adreyfus-stripe/round-up/README.md

 A round up and donate program allows your customers to round their order total to the nearest dollar and donate the difference to an organization.

 Examples programs can be found at [Lyft](https://lyft.com/round-up) and in some grocery stores.
 A round-up program should:
-* Have a way to onboard organization who want to accept donations
+* Have a way to onboard organizations who want to accept donations
 * Offer the customer the ability to opt-in to the round up program
 * Transfer the donation either instantly using Stripe Connect or with a check / bank transfer on a regular (i.e monthly) cadence
 * [optionally] For recurring customers, track how much each customer has donated and send a summary at the end of the month

-This demo uses Connect Express to onboard organizations and uses the Payment Intents API to process payments.
+This demo uses Connect Express to onboard organizations and uses the [Payment Intents API](https://stripe.com/docs/payments/payment-intents) to process payments.
 You can see an example of using the Charges API in the [charges-solution](https://github.com/adreyfus-stripe/round-up/tree/charges-solution) branch.

 <p align="center">
   <img alt="Image of a fake checkout flow with a the round-up program" src="https://github.com/adreyfus-stripe/round-up/blob/master/demo.gif?raw=true">